-The purpose of this test is to evaluate the correct operation of a Coolant Temperature Sensor (CTS) responding to a change in coolant temperature during the engine warming phase.
+The purpose of this test is to evaluate the correct operation of an Electronic Coolant Temperature (ECT) sensor responding to a change in coolant temperature during the engine warming phase.

-You can see in the Example Waveform that the sensor is a Negative Temperature Coefficient type (NTC), the voltage falls as the coolant temperature increases.
+The sensor is a Negative Temperature Coefficient type (NTC), where the output voltage falls as the coolant temperature increases.

-At a voltage relative to 40 to 50°C the Engine Control Module (ECM) increases the sensor supply voltage.
+At a voltage in the range 40-50°C the Engine Control Module (ECM) increases the sensor supply voltage.
 The voltage then continues to fall as coolant temperature rises.
-The manufacturer states that this gives a finer control.

 The ECM is therefore provided with a signal which will allow accurate control throughout the operating temperature range.